agaszmurlo/bdg-sequila/docs/source/function/function.rst

 *****************

 calcOverlap function returns the width of overlap between intervals.
-To use the function within query it needs to be registered.
-Sample query using overlaplength function:
+A sample query using the overlaplength function:

 ::